-Mercy Corps NW VISTAs oversee projects that build the long-term capacity of their communities through financial education, job skills training, microenterprise & asset development, affordable housing, homeless services, and food security.
+Mercy Corps Northwest VISTAs oversee projects that build the long-term capacity of their communities through financial education, job skills training, microenterprise & asset development, affordable housing, homeless services, food security, and disaster preparedness.
 While the programs VISTAs develop endure for years, VISTA members perform only indirect service; interaction with clients will be limited and the member will spend the majority of their time in an office setting.
 However, VISTA offers the opportunity to gain advanced project management skills and exercise creativity in implementing a program—skills highly desired by employers.

-**Applicants must submit an application through the links provided in the header of each position.
-No other application materials will be accepted.**
+Positions will be open until July 15th 2019, unless filled sooner.
+Early applications strongly encouraged as selections are made on a rolling basis.
+Applicants must submit an application through the MyAmeriCorps.gov portal via the links provided in the job titles below.
+No other application materials will be accepted.